 As expected, that made him angrier, and the sheer force of his incredulity caused his eyes to bug out.
 Men often have to act things out to get the fantasy of superiority out of their system.
 Just ride the waves.

 “ANGRY?
 ANGRY?
 You’re damn right I’m angry!
 T. Rex was no better than The Archies.
-Adolescent three-chord CRAP for fourteen-year old dipshits.
+Adolescent three-chord CRAP for fourteen-year-old dipshits.
 Bubblegum garbage!”

-I let his outburst roll around my palate like cheap wine for a few moments, reflecting on his response.
+I let his outburst roll around my palate like cheap wine for a moment, reflecting on his response.
 As is usually the case, his anger was based on a fallacy, and the obvious lack of foundation in his argument made him feel vulnerable.
 Men do not like displaying vulnerability, so they roar like lions to try to scare you off.
 Instead of running away, run towards—call him on his bullshit.

 “Hold on.
 I remember talking to you about The Archies and asking you how the fuck “Sugar, Sugar” became the best-selling single in 1968.
 You weren’t angry then, so there’s got to be more to this than ‘teenybopper crap.’ ”